 Collins Frameworking books are used as our key textbooks but are heavily supplemented from external resources and our own material.
 Students are extended with UKMT Mathematics Challenges and extension work where applicable.
 Two homeworks are set per week, a written and a MyMaths homework.

-All students are entered into Edexcel’s GCSE Mathematics A Linear Course.
-This course aims to be complete by the end of January in Year 11, giving ample time for revision during Year 11.
-Lower sets are typically classes of eight so that these students are able to receive attention on a more individual level.
-The top set is also entered for AQA’s Certificate of Further Mathematics, which stretches and challenges them to a level above GCSE.
-Last year we achieved a 94% A* - C pass rate at GCSE.
+All students are entered into Edexcel’s IGCSE Mathematics A Linear Course (9-1).
+This course aims to be complete by February Half Term in Year 11, giving ample time for revision during Year 11.
+Lower sets are typically classes of eight so that these students are able to receive attention on a more individual level and some will sit Foundation level.
+Many of the top set are also entered for AQA’s Certificate of Further Mathematics and GCSE Statistics, which stretches and challenges them to a level above GCSE.
+Last year we achieved a 99% Grade 9 - 4 pass rate at IGCSE.

 In Years 7 and 8 all pupils are taught Spanish and French.
 In Year 9 the pupils can choose to either continue with both Spanish and French or to concentrate on one foreign language.
 Both languages can be taken at GCSE and A-level.
 Regular events include the annual celebration of the European Day of Languages involving food sampling and a variety of school-wide games and house competitions, as well as the hosting of theatre plays performed in Spanish and French by professional native actors.